KeckObservatory/RemoteObserving/README.md

 ./start_keck_viewers --test
 ```

-This may query you for passwords, depending on your local configuration.
-It should print out a report which indicates that all tests passed.
+This should print out a report which indicates that all tests passed.
 Make sure there are no test failures.

 If there are test failures, email your logfile to [remote-observing@keck.hawaii.edu](mailto:remote-observing@keck.hawaii.edu).
 Verbose debug information is logged to the `RemoteObserving/logs/` folder.
 Log files are created based on the UTC date.